shoutem/shoutem.github.io/_posts/1-1-7-UsingCloudStorage.md

 <img src='{{ site.baseurl }}/img/getting-started/empty-cms.png'/>
 </p>

 Click on `Add item`.
-This will open a modal for inserting data for `Restaurant` model, which you defined with your `data-schema`.
+This will open a modal for inserting data for `Restaurants` model, which you defined with your Data Schema.

 <p class="image">
 <img src='{{ site.baseurl }}/img/getting-started/cms-modal.png'/>